-The key to increasing sales productivity and getting your salespeople to make the most of their time is a detailed action plan.
+One of the first things taught in a new sales rep training program is the key to increasing sales productivity and getting your salespeople to make the most of their time with a detailed action plan.

 Coach your salespeople to follow these 3 simple steps to manage their time and increase their overall sales productivity.

 Step 1: Define your account segments

 You’ll want to have your salespeople categorize their accounts first so that they can determine how much of their time and attention each segment deserves.

 Account segments will vary based on your industry and the role of the salespeople on your team, but the following 4 segments are generally a good place to start:

 - Self-Generated Leads- Accounts generated through prospecting efforts; not yet qualified

 - Target Accounts- Accounts that have been partially qualified, but haven’t done any business with you (accounts belonging to a competitor, for example)

 - Growth Accounts- Qualified accounts that are doing some business with you and have the potential to grow